-from training.npr.org: https://training.npr.org/sources/asha-rangappa/
+from training.npr.org: https://training.npr.org/sources/jorge-o-moreno/

 Phillip Atiba Goff is a professor of African American studies and psychology at Yale University and an expert in the science of racial bias, exposing through scientific inquiry how people learn to associate Blackness and crime implicitly.
-He is the co-founder and CEO of the Center for Policing Equity.

 Akhil Reed Amar is Sterling Professor of Law and Political Science at Yale University.
 After receiving his J.D. from Yale Law School, he clerked for Judge Stephen Breyer in the U.S. Court of Appeals, then returned to Yale as a faculty member in 1985.